wada314/puroro/readme.md

     - [ ] RPCs / services
     - [ ] Deserializer vulnerbility: Need to limit the recursion depth
     - [ ] Get multiple fields mutable references at once
+    - [ ] An open struct for each message type so that the user can construct the message instance easily using struct initializer syntax and `..Default::default()` syntax.
+    - [ ] proc_macro to generate the message inline.
+For testing purpose.